Belle and Sebastian: If You're Feeling Sinister and early EPs (1996–1998)

 The warm response Tigermilk received led to the band being signed to Jeepster Records in August 1996, who released their second album If You're Feeling Sinister on 18 November.
 The album was named by Spin as one of the 100 greatest albums between 1985 and 2005, and it is widely considered the band's masterpiece.
 Just before the recording of Sinister, Sarah Martin (violin/vocals) joined the band.

 Following this a series of EPs were released throughout 1997.
 The first of these was Dog on Wheels, released in May and consisting of four demo tracks recorded prior to the real formation of the band.
 In fact, the only long-term band members to play on the songs were Murdoch, David, and Mick Cooke, who played trumpet on the EP but would not officially join the band until a few years later.
 It charted at No. 59 in the UK singles chart.
 The Lazy Line Painter Jane EP followed in July.
 The track was recorded in the church where Murdoch lived and features vocals from Monica Queen.
 The EP narrowly missed out on the UK top 40, peaking at No. 41.
 The last of the EPs was October's 3..
 6..
 9 Seconds of Light.
 The EP was made Single of the Week in both the NME and Melody Maker and reached No. 32 in the charts, thus becoming the band's first top 40 single.

-Despite the band's growing popularity, during this period they kept a low profile at the insistence of Murdoch, who was still regaining his strength following years struggling with chronic fatigue syndrome.
+Despite the band's growing popularity, during this period they kept a low profile at the insistence of Murdoch, who was still regaining his strength following years struggling with myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS).
 The band played gigs sporadically, rarely gave interviews, and refused to appear in publicity photographs, often getting friends and acquaintances to pose instead.
 The relative reclusiveness helped to create an aura of mystique around them.